Skip to main content

 How Does Data Flow?

-Each Tool declares its own input and output variable names during registration, defining the entry and exit points of the data flow.
+Each tool declares its input and output variable names during registration, thereby determining the entry and exit of the data flow.
 For example:

 def __init__(self, mcp_inst):